Books

 - “Hot Priests,” “Going to See the Caravaggios,” and “Coming After Me” at Delaware Poetry Review

-- “This Is the Poem,” “Petworth, Early Evening,” “Cawing Down the Airways,” “Killing Summer,” “Titian’s San Cristoforo,” and “I go for days,” at Vox Populi
+- “This Is the Poem,” “Petworth, Early Evening,” “Cawing Down the Airwaves,” “Killing Summer,” “Titian’s San Cristoforo,” and “I go for days,” at Vox Populi

 - “Reading Dante’s Inferno on the Anniversary of Hurricane Katrina”at HEArt Online